 Comment

 Use this instruction when a theory of fraud on the market is involved.
 That theory is based on the premise that when persons buy or sell publicly-traded shares, they rely on the marketplace to ensure the integrity of the price, to the extent that price is a consideration in their decision.
 Basic Inc. v.
 Levinson, 485 U.S. 224, 245-49 (1988); see also Halliburton v.
-Erica P. John Fund, Inc., 573 U.S. 258, 271 (2014) (affirming Basic Inc.’s holding that “the market price of shares traded on well-developed markets reflects all publicly available information, and, hence, any material misrepresentations”).
-Under the fraud-on-the-market theory, a presumption of reliance is established “by demonstrating that a security is actively traded in an ‘efficient market,’ in which prices immediately reflect all publicly available information.”
+Erica P. John Fund, Inc., 573 U.S. 258, 271 (2014) (affirming Basic’s holding that “the market price of shares traded on well-developed markets reflects all publicly available information, and, hence, any material misrepresentations”).
+Under the theory, a presumption of reliance is established “by demonstrating that a security is actively traded in an ‘efficient market,’ in which prices immediately reflect all publicly available information.”
 Miller v.
 Thane Int’l, Inc., 615 F.3d 1095, 1103 (9th Cir.
 2010).
 As explained by the Ninth Circuit, Cammer v.
 Bloom, 711 F. Supp.
 1264, 1286-87 (D.N.J.
 1989), “outlined a test for market efficiency in the context of a section 10(b) securities fraud class action.”
 Miller, 615 F.3d at 1102; see also id. at 1103 (noting that the Cammer test “was developed in support of [the fraud-on-the-market] presumption” and “is not appropriate for assessing loss causation”).
 The Ninth Circuit in Miller observed that “Cammer sets out five well-recognized factors ‘designed to help make the central determination of efficiency in a particular market.’”
 Id. (quoting Binder v.
 Gillespie, 184 F.3d 1059, 1065 (9th Cir.
 1999)).
 These factors are (1) whether the stock trades at a high weekly volume, (2) whether securities analysts follow and report on the stock, (3) whether the stock has market makers and arbitrageurs, (4) whether the company is eligible to file SEC registration form S-3, and (5) whether there are empirical facts showing a cause-and-effect relationship between new information about the corporation and an immediate response in the stock price.
 Binder, 184 F.3d at 1065.